pslucas0212/AWS-Cloud-Practioner-Class-Module-08/README.md

 ### AWS Free Tier

 Three types of offers:
 - Always Free.
-Lambda allows 1 million free invocations per month.
+Lambda allows 1 million free invocations per month as of March 2020.
+Free tier does not expire.
 - 12 months to try out a service.
 S3 free for 12 months with 5GB
 - Trials - Some services offer a short term trial...
-AWS Lightsail 1 month trial up to 750 hours o usage
+AWS Lightsail deploy ready made application stacks.
+1 month trial up to 750 hours o usage

+Sagemaker, dynamoDB, etc.   Approximately 60 services make up the free tier.

 #### Transcript
 So you've created a brand spanking new AWS account and want to get started, but you're worried about exhausting your credit limit.
 Well, don't worry.
 If you're looking to try out some AWS services, you might be able to try them out under our Free Tier.